chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 Building on these exposure patterns, we can now categorize the specific types of vulnerable assets across the ecosystem. **Dormant addresses** with exposed public keys represent significant systemic risk to the broader ecosystem.
 These vulnerable categories include:

-The vulnerable landscape includes **exchange hot wallets** from defunct platforms that exposed public keys through historical transactions, **early adopter addresses** with potentially lost private keys but exposed public keys from past spending activity, and **abandoned mining addresses** from Bitcoin's early era—particularly those used for early block rewards that were subsequently spent, exposing their public keys to future quantum harvest.
+The vulnerable landscape includes **exchange hot wallets** from defunct platforms that exposed public keys through historical transactions, **early adopter addresses** with potentially lost private keys but exposed public keys from past spending activity, and **abandoned mining addresses** from Bitcoin's early era, particularly those used for early block rewards that were subsequently spent, exposing their public keys to future quantum harvest.

 The fundamental challenge lies in distinguishing between **genuinely lost funds** and **dormant but recoverable** wallets.
-Quantum attackers could potentially recover funds from addresses presumed permanently lost—imagine the market chaos if millions of "lost" Bitcoin suddenly became recoverable, creating unexpected supply shocks and complex ownership disputes that could destabilize the entire ecosystem.
+Quantum attackers could potentially recover funds from addresses presumed permanently lost: imagine the market chaos if millions of "lost" Bitcoin suddenly became recoverable, creating unexpected supply shocks and complex ownership disputes that could destabilize the entire ecosystem.

 **Test transactions** and **dust outputs** with exposed keys represent additional attack vectors, as quantum adversaries might target these addresses for proof-of-concept demonstrations or to fund larger attacks.